GEMISIS/wedding-website/README.md

 ## Setup
 You will need to install the following before you can use this project:
 - AWS CDK (Cloud Development Kit)
+- Lerna

+Once you have these both installed, run `lerna bootstrap` and `lerna run bootstrap` to bootstrap the necessary dependencies and CDK configurations.
+Finally, update the configuration in `packages/website/src/config.json` with your information.

+### Building
+To begin, you need to run `lerna run build` in order to compile all of the necessary code.
+Lerna will automatically determine the necssary dependencies and the order in which to build everything.

+### Deploying
+When you are ready to deploy, begin by synthesizing the CDK templates with `lerna run synth`.
+Then, simply run `lerna run deploy` to deploy everything!

+### Testing Locally
+To test the website locally, run `lerna run start --stream` to open a local version of the website.
+Note that you will need to have deployed the APIs at least once to test locally.

 ## Commands

 ### lerna run build
 Builds everything required for the site.
 Will output a build folder for the website, and a bin folder for the cdk project.

+### lerna run config
+Runs the configurator to configure the project with project specific variables.

 ### lerna run synth
 Synthesizes the CDK project to be deployed.